Published market hub · 2026-06

 How the setup could improve or deteriorate next

-- City screen is 8.42% with rough max PITIA $1,530/mo; metro acquisition pressure points to active listings yoy change at +14.3%; ZIP layer still shows 3 promising ZIP pockets.
+- city read centers on rough max monthly payment $1,316/mo; metro acquisition pressure points to metro median listing price yoy at -48.92%; ZIP layer still shows 3 promising ZIP pockets.

 Acquisition leverage